GatlenCulp/embedding_translation/README.md

 _Note: This project/paper is not yet fully complete._

-This is a repository containing the source code for the [LEAD Blog Post](https://gatlenculp.github.io/embedding_translation/) and Gatlen Culp and Adriano Hernandez from MIT.
+This is a repository containing the source code for the [LEAD Blog Post](https://gatlenculp.github.io/embedding_translation/) by Gatlen Culp and Adriano Hernandez from MIT.

 Published December 10th, 2024